ait530/nytreact/README.md

 # :newspaper: NYT React Search

 ## React-based rendition of the New York Times Article Search application.
+The user can query and display articles using React.

-<p>Lists articles with title, date, and url.</p>
+<p><i>Lists articles with title, date, and url.</i></p>

 ### Technologies Used:
 <ul>